CCRI-Cyberknights/page/guides/README.md

 3. **Accessibility**: Test with screen readers and keyboard-only navigation
 4. **Memory Testing**: Ensure no memory leaks from event listeners

-This approach represents a modern, student-friendly way to integrate multimedia content into educational materials while maintaining the simplicity and reliability of static HTML documents, with particular attention to mobile usability, accessibility, and consistent keyboard navigation.
+This approach represents a modern, student-friendly way to integrate multimedia content into educational materials while maintaining the simplicity and reliability of static HTML guides, with particular attention to mobile usability, accessibility, and consistent keyboard navigation.